 The Chan/Zen Priests (Transmitted Priests or Senseis) of our Sangha, receive « Dharma Transmission » in the dual Chan Linji And Soto Zen lineage of our Sangha.

-This is why our Sangha is said to be a « semi-monastic » or « reformed » Chan Sangha.
+Our Sangha is said to be a « semi-monastic » or « reformed » Chan/Zen Sangha.
 Our Priests aren’t monks and do not follow the full 250 Vinaya rules set.
 They are lay Dharma Teachers having taken the Mahayana precepts from the Brahma Net Sutra in addition to the five basic precepts.

 All Transmitted Chan/Zen Priests (Senseis) are in the “Board of Chan/Zen Priests” to serve the community in its missions.
 In case of dispute within the “Board of Chan/zen Priests”, a right of veto may be used by the community’s Head Priest (Chan Master/Roshi).
 However, in favor of democratic decisions, this right of veto should only be used in exceptional cases.